-The Commission considers that a cross-reference to the confidentiality exceptions is likely to contribute to the achievement of the NEO by facilitating more efficient generator connection outcomes in the NEM.
-It would also provide investment certainty for generators in respect of maintaining protection of their proprietary and confidential information.
-Generator connections will be efficient when they occur at their lowest efficient cost.
-The provision of network services involves potentially large economies of scale, which would enable network assets to be delivered closer to their lowest efficient cost.
+The Commission considered that a cross-reference in clause 5.3.8 of the Rules to the confidentiality exceptions to the general confidentiality obligations on Registered Participants in rule 8.6 of the Rules was likely to contribute to the achievement of the NEO by facilitating more efficient generator connection outcomes in the NEM.
+It would also provide investment certainty for generators by maintaining the protection of their proprietary and confidential information.
+Generator connections are efficient when they occur at their lowest efficient cost.
+The provision of network services involves potentially large economies of scale.
+Achieving economies of scale enables network assets to be delivered closer to their lowest efficient cost.
 In the context of multiple generator connections, when these can be coordinated, there is scope for economies of scale to be achieved.
-In the case of the Grid Australia Rule change proposal, coordination can be achieved by:
+In the case of the Grid Australia Rule change proposal, coordination can be obtained by: